 Guardianship

 A guardianship functions similarly to a power of attorney in that someone is granted agency to act for another.
-The major difference that while you choose your agent in a power of attorney, a judge determines you lack capacity in a guardianship and appointed someone to act as your guardian.
+The major difference is that while you choose your agent in a power of attorney, a judge determines you lack capacity in a guardianship and appoints someone to act as your guardian.
 You can revoke a power of attorney.
 Only a judge can revoke a guardianship.
 While the courts will generally prefer to grant guardianship powers to a close family member or friend, there are situations where other individuals or organizations can be appointed as guardians.
-That’s why appointing people you trust to as agent under power of attorney in your estate plan is so essential, and you should do it as soon as possible.
+That’s why appointing people you trust to serve as agent under power of attorney in your estate plan is so essential, and you should do it as soon as possible.
 It is the difference between making the choice or having the choice made for you.

 Medical Care Planning